lafisrap/personal-rag-server/README.md

 ### RAG CLI Usage

-The RAG CLI provides a unified interface for managing the RAG system.
+The RAG CLI provides a unified interface for managing the RAG system and philosophical assistants.
 All commands are run using the `scripts/rag-cli.sh` script.

 ```bash
 # Get general help